 \subsubsection{MVSEC Dataset}

-In order to evaluate our model performance at night, we select the Multi Vehicle Stereo Event Camera (MVSEC) dataset, which collected gray images and IMU data.
-The images were sampled at a frequency of 20Hz and IMU data were recorded at a frequency of 200Hz.
-In our experiments, we use the data from several car-driving scenarios in daytime and at night, including two day-time sequences (Day1, Day2) and three night-time sequences (Evening1, Evening2, Evening3).
-We used the Day1, Day2, Evening1, and Evening2 as training data, and the Evening3 as testing data.
-From the figure \ref{MVSEC}, it can be seen that the lighting conditions at night impose challenges to the visual pose and depth estimation.
-The dataset also provides ground-truth pose, which is only used in the testing process for evaluation.
+To evaluate the performance of our model in low-light conditions, we utilize the Multi Vehicle Stereo Event Camera (MVSEC) dataset \cite{MVSEC}, which includes gray images and IMU data.
+The images are sampled at a frequency of 20Hz, while IMU data are recorded at a frequency of 200Hz.
+Our experiments employ data from car-driving scenarios in both daytime and nighttime, consisting of two daytime sequences (Day1, Day2) and three nighttime sequences (Evening1, Evening2, Evening3).
+We use Day1, Day2, Evening1, and Evening2 as training data, and Evening3 as testing data.
+As illustrated in Figure \ref{MVSEC}, the low-light conditions at night pose challenges to visual pose and depth estimation.
+The dataset also provides ground-truth pose, which we use solely for testing and evaluation.